 Secondly, A List Apart has gotten into the search engine optimization game.
 Actually they are still more about usability and accessibility and web standards, but as most white hat SEOs will tell so are they.
 Of course White Hat vs. Black Hat is a contentious topic in and of itself.

 Lastly someone has set up the Pepsi Taste Test Challenge of search engine results.
 They ask you for a keyword or search term and submit it to the big three (Google, Yahoo, MSN) and ask you which set of results you like best.
-To do this test properly you need to pick a keyword you often search for.
-I chose Nurgle.
+To do this test properly you need to pick a keyword you often search.
+Not surprisingly, I chose Nurgle.
 I then looked over the results and selected the one that corresponded to Google.
 This didn't surprise me, Google is still the best and Yahoo is number two.
-I almost never use MSN and it isn't an anti-Microsoft thing this time, they just don't have better results or innovative features that compel me to use their service.
+I almost never use MSN and it isn't an anti-Microsoft bias, they just don't have search results or innovative features that compel me to use their service.

 Some of the more common keyword phrases found in my logs are those belonging to names of MBA classmates.
 In fact I've even reported which MBA classmates are the most popular at least on my website.
 No less than four of my classmates have setup their own blogs while they went on exchange.
 Although I'm not actively competing against them, in fact the opposite I've gone out of my way to link to their blogs, but I was curious to see whether my website or their blog would rank higher for their name.
 I've decided to use quotations in these searches to improve accuracy.